Click on any listed topic: The topics with a “*” before them are topics that need special study and revision for The Leaving Cert.

 Bacteria are present in the human digestive system and aid in digestion.

-What is the gut flora?
+the gut flora?

 Billions of bacteria inhabit the human digestive system.
 They form over a kilo (2.2. pounds) of our body weight.
 These bacteria are referred to as the gut flora.
 The gut flora is needed to break down food remains that have not been digested earlier in the digestive system and to discourage harmful bacteria and yeasts from invading the body.
 The gut flora also produces beneficial substances such as vitamins like vitamin K.